FAQ for Students

 16. Some students may need to work to assist their families economically.
-Will reduced course loads be considered for them?
+Are reduced course loads being considered for them?

-17. How will I meet with my advisor?
+17. How can I meet with my advisor?

-Meetings with faculty advisors will take place as usual, but they will happen virtually rather than in person.
+Meetings with faculty advisors are taking place as usual, but they are happening virtually rather than in person.
 Use email to communicate with your advisor, and be sure to check your email regularly.

 18. Will there be study away opportunities in the spring semester?
 Will there be any changes to the study away policy?

-19. What library resources will be available for students studying remotely?
+19. What library resources are available for students studying remotely?

-In order to treat all students equitably, those who are remote (not resident on campus) will be offered the same services regardless of where they are living: access to online resources and digital delivery of journal articles, book chapters, and tables of contents.
-In addition, we will offer remote students who are engaged in honors/independent study projects a books-by-mail service.
+In order to treat all students equitably, those who are remote (not resident on campus) are being offered the same services regardless of where they are living: access to online resources and digital delivery of journal articles, book chapters, and tables of contents.
+In addition, we are offering remote students who are engaged in honors/independent study projects a books-by-mail service.
 The library will mail books from Bowdoin’s collections as well as from Bates and Colby.
 Additional information is available on the library's Fall 2020 page.

 19. What is Bowdoin's Apple iPad program?

-To provide broad accessibility and equity in the learning process and universal design advocated by the CTLG, the College is issuing an Apple iPad Pro, an Apple Pencil 2, and the Apple Magic Keyboard for iPad, which includes a trackpad.
+To provide broad accessibility and equity in the learning process and universal design advocated by the CTLG, the College has issued each student an Apple iPad Pro, an Apple Pencil 2, and the Apple Magic Keyboard for iPad, which includes a trackpad.
 With this common mobile computing platform, students have the opportunity to connect to their classes, build community with each other, run the same apps and software at the same performance level, and also receive the same support, regardless of their location or learning situation.